 The following describes the intent and purpose of the Customized Training business service:

-CUSTOMIZED TRAINING DEFINTION
+CUSTOMIZED TRAINING DEFINITION

 Customized Training (CT) is designed to meet the special requirements of an Employer (or group of Employers) and provides skill training to WIOA eligible individuals that are unemployed.
 A CT Broker must enter into an Agreement with an Employer, who must pay at least 50 percent of training costs (wages may be used as match) and agree to hire individuals that successfully complete training into full time employment.